 Because supply was unable to meet demand, prices climbed way above the manufacturer’s suggested retail price.
 Often the only places where products could be found were on third party sites such as Amazon and Ebay.

 In November 2020, a Darkness Ablaze booster box could be purchased for around £100, by February 2021, the cheapest available on Ebay was £195.

 Although the prices of sealed products rose to record prices, the resale price for single cards did not rise to the same extent.
 In some cases card prices actually fell.
 In December 2020 A Charizard VMax 020/189 sold for around £110 yet by Spring 2021 the average price on Ebay was just £80.

-Why is there a shortage?
+Why was there a shortage?

-- There has been a lot of media coverage about the vast sums of money that can be earned from just a single Pokémon card.
+- There was been a lot of media coverage about the vast sums of money that can be earned from just a single Pokémon card.
 In October 2020, Logan Paul attracted a lot of attention after he spent $200,000 on a first edition Booster Box which he opened on his YouTube channel and pulled a very rare card.

-Why has this affected sealed product prices?
+Why did this affected sealed product prices?

 In the Autumn of 2020 there was a lot of media coverage regarding the vast sums of money that could be made from selling Pokémon cards.
 With booster boxes costing around £100 and a chance of pulling a rare card that would sell for £100, it seemed too good to be true.